seabeya/tech-stack/linux/README.md

 > `.`, `./` or ` ` is shorthand for the current directory.

+> Some of these commands can take you into an editor or a special window.
+You can use `q` to quit.

 - `which [Command]`: Prints the location path for a program file.
   - > `vim` > /usr/bin/vim
 - `whatis [Command]`: Provides a brief description about a command.